 Prize motivation: "in recognition of her work for social justice and ethno-cultural reconciliation based on respect for the rights of indigenous peoples."

 Prize share: 1/1

 Work for the Rights of Indigenous Peoples

 In 1992 the western world celebrated that it was 500 years since Columbus reached America.
-In the same year, the Guatemalan Indian woman Rigoberta Menchú was awarded the Peace Prize for her work for the rights of indigenous peoples and reconciliation between ethnic groups.
-She had been nominated by Indian organizations, who wanted to draw attention to the fact that the European discovery of America had entailed the extermination and suppression of indigenous populations.
+In the same year, the Guatemalan indigenous woman Rigoberta Menchú was awarded the Peace Prize for her work for the rights of indigenous peoples and reconciliation between ethnic groups.
+Indigenous organizations lobbied for her nomination, they wanted to draw attention to the fact that the European discovery of America had entailed the extermination and suppression of indigenous populations.